This article describes how statements are created and posted in Microsoft Dynamics 365 Commerce.

-In Dynamics 365 Commerce, the statement posting process is used to account for the transactions that occur in Cloud point of sale (POS) or Modern POS (MPOS).
-The statement posting process uses the distribution schedule to pull a set of POS transactions into the headquarters (HQ) client.
+In Dynamics 365 Commerce, the statement posting process is used to account for the transactions that occur in the Store Commerce app or Store Commerce for web.
+The statement posting process uses the distribution schedule to pull a set of POS transactions into the Commerce headquarters client.
 The parameters that are defined on the Commerce parameters and Stores pages are used to select the transactions that are pulled into individual statements.

 The following illustration shows the statement posting process.
 In this process, transactions that are recorded in the POS are transmitted to the client by using the Commerce scheduler.
 After the client receives the transactions, you can create, calculate, and post the transaction statement for the store.

 Creating and posting statements